TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.guestos-vmadmin/compute-windowsupdate.md

 If you **do** have access to your VM, use the following steps to troubleshoot the issue.<br>

-### Identify the issue by examining the event log for specific errors:
+### Step 1: Identify the issue by examining the event log for specific errors:

 1. Open Event Viewer (from the **Control Panel** > **Administrative Tools**)<br>
 2. Look for Windows Update Agent events in the System log, but also look for errors in the System and Application logs around the same time that updates were applied<br>